bridge-core/docs/docs/guide/advanced/dash/index.md

 There are multiple ways to install the standalone version of Dash.
 For the most convenient experience, make sure that you have [Deno](https://deno.land/) installed.

 1. Open a terminal and navigate to your project's root directory
-2. Run `deno task setup`.
+2. Run `deno task install_dash`.
 This command installs Dash as a terminal command
 3. You can now use the standard `dash_compiler` commands or run the shorthand `deno task watch` and `deno task build`

 #### Watch Command